Enlarged mixed Shimura varieties, bi-algebraic system and some Ax type transcendental results: Enlarged mixed Shimura data

 In this subsection we study the underlying space $\cX^\natural$ of an enlarged mixed Shimura datum.
-In particular we will make a comparison between enlarged mixed Shimura data and mixed Shimura data.
-This comparison is geometric.
-In the end we define morphisms between enlarged mixed Shimura data and the category of enlarged mixed data (in contrast with the coarse one before).
+In particular we will make a \textit{geometric comparison} between enlarged mixed Shimura data and mixed Shimura data.
+This explains the geometric aspect of the definition of morphisms of enlarged mixed Shimura data.